pandas-dev/pandas/doc/source/missing_data.rst

   The ``limit_area`` keyword argument was added.

-Both Series and DataFrame objects have :meth:`~DataFrame.interpolate` that, by default, performs linear interpolation at missing datapoints.
+Both Series and DataFrame objects have :meth:`~DataFrame.interpolate` that, by default, performs linear interpolation at missing data points.

 .. ipython:: python
    :suppress: